KILTprotocol/web3-login-demo/README.md

 Alternativly, you could manually add the values that you created somehow elsewhere.
 But this is only recommended, if you really know what you are doing.

-### Patch:

-The `DAPP_ACCOUNT_ADDRESS` was taken out of the list of environment variables, to avoid the posibility of haven a mnemonic that does not matched the address.
-If you need this address use `generateAccount(DAPP_ACCOUNT_MNEMONIC)` from backend/src/utils/attester/generateAccount.ts